dret/webconcepts/concepts/link-relation/cc.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/cc"
 title:         "Link Relation: cc"
+concept-name:  Link Relation
+concept-value: cc
 description: "Refers to a resource that is considered to be  part of the public secondary audience of the link's context."
 ---